You Can Make A Difference and Save Lives

 Join our movement to protect Cats.

-We are open Sundays from 2-5pm.
+We are open Sundays from 2-5 pm and also by Appointment.
 Come meet your new best friend at our facility at

 Spay & Neuter

 In partnership with Frankies Friends, we hold 6 Low cost spay/neuter clinics per year.
 Contact us for details or check out the Event Page